MansiDhanania/digit-generator/README.md

 # MNIST Digit Generator

-A production-ready **Conditional Variational Autoencoder (CVAE)** that generates realistic handwritten digits.
+A **Conditional Variational Autoencoder (CVAE)** that generates realistic handwritten digits.
 This project demonstrates deep generative modeling with a user-friendly web interface.

-## 🎯 Project Overview
+## Project Overview

-This project showcases:
+This project highlights:
 - **Generative AI**: Training a CVAE to learn the latent distribution of handwritten digits
 - **PyTorch**: Modern deep learning implementation with proper architecture design
 - **Web App**: Interactive Streamlit interface for real-time digit generation
-- **Production Practices**: Type hints, error handling, configuration management, and documentation

-## 📋 Features
+## Features

 - **Conditional Generation**: Generate any digit (0-9) on demand
 - **Latent Space Exploration**: Sample from the learned latent distribution